Skip to main content

 note

-Windows PowerShell and PowerShell Core are supported.
+Windows PowerShell and PowerShell are supported.
 Indructions for installing PowerShell Core can be found on the official website.

 tip